apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 future Airflow development would be based on Airflow 2.0, including a series of patch releases such as 2.0.1, 2.0.2 and then feature releases such as 2.1.

+We plan to take a strict Semantic Versioning approach to our versioning and release process.
+This means that we do not plan to make any backwards-incompatible changes in the 2.* releases.
+Any breaking changes, including the removal of features deprecated in Airflow 2.0 will happen as part of the Airflow 3.0 release.

-The Airflow 1.10.x release tree will be supported for a limited time after the GA release of Airflow 2.0.
+The Airflow 1.10.x release tree will be supported for a limited time after the GA release of Airflow 2.0 to give users time to upgrade from one of the Airflow 1.10.x releases.
 Specifically, only "critical fixes" defined as fixes to bugs that take down Production systems, will be backported to 1.10.x core for six months after Airflow 2.0.0 is released.